pmcavoy89/aws-solutions-architect/identity-access-management/README.md

 # Identity Access Management (IAM)

 ## Introduction
-**Identity Access Management** is a way to manager users sand access level to the AWS console.
+**Identity Access Management** is a way to manager users, access level to the AWS console, and communicate with other services in AWS.

 > **Note**: Correctly applying the right level of access is important for security reasons.